The Commonplace

 0.14

 AI often complements and raises productivity for skilled workers and high-skill tasks.
-Firm Productivity positive medium productivity of skilled workers (e.g., output per worker, task-level productivity)
+Firm Productivity positive productivity of skilled workers (e.g., output per worker, task-level productivity)

 n=17